AherRahul/portfolio-v1/content/articles/00-understand-javascript-complete/understand-javascript-complete-1-4.md

 ## What is Scope?

 **Scope** is the accessibility of variables, functions, and objects in your code.
-It answers the fundamental question: *"Can I access this variable from here?"*
+It answers the fundamental question: *"Can I access this variable from here?"*.
 There are three main types of scope in JavaScript:

-### 1. Global Scope – The Public Plaza 🌍
+### 1. Global Scope – The Public Plaza

 Variables declared in global scope are like the **town square** – accessible from anywhere in your program.